-Representatives may be reimbursed for their out-of-pocket expenses related to carrying out their duty as representative.
-This reimbursement is paid out of the money or property of the adult in need of representation.
+As a representative, you may be paid for out-of-pocket costs related to carrying out your duties.
+This money comes from the money or property of the adult you represent.

 Sometimes when a person can no longer make their own decisions, someone else will be able to help them.
 This person is usually a spouse, adult child, or other close family member, or even a close friend.

 Informal arrangements work for many people.
 If the adult has real estate has real estate or financial assets that need to be managed, though, there can be problems.
 For example, in an informal arrangement, you will not be able to deal with investments unless the person has appointed you as attorney in an enduring power of attorney.
 For more information, see the section on Powers of Attorney.